top of page

 • Potential encounters with spotted eagle rays, Atlantic spotted dolphins, or bottlenose dolphins and more marine wildlife

-Scholarship awardees will also receive a copy of Shark Doc, Shark Lab, a Shark Lab neck gaiter, one long-sleeve performance Shark Lab shirt and one regular Shark Lab T-shirt.
+Scholarship awardees will also receive a copy of Shark Doc, Shark Lab, a Shark Lab Buff©, one long-sleeve performance Shark Lab shirt and one regular Shark Lab T-shirt.
+Our team will take photos of you during field activities so that you can bring your experiences back to your classrooms and share with your students!

 While we aim to make this opportunity as all inclusive as possible, we are unable to include the following in the scholarship: